BestDosage

 So you're not just getting sensory deprivation benefits — you're getting a 90-minute magnesium soak.
 That's two mechanisms of action in one session.
 The chemist in me appreciates the efficiency.

-What to Expect at Your First Float
+What Should You Expect at Your First Float?

 Here's what nobody tells you: